XiNiHa/vilay/packages/docs/src/pages/en/cli.md

 **Options**

 - `env`: Target environment to run the app.
 Choices: `node`, `cloudflare`.
 Default: `node`
 - `--no-minify`: Skip minifying.
-Useful for debugging purpose.
+Useful for debugging purposes.
 Default: `false`

 ## `start`

 Launch production SSR server.
-Only works when user already built the app with the `build` command.
+Only works when the user already built the app with the `build` command.